novelys/noveku/README.md

 ## What's next

-Commands that will be soon supported : `rake`, commands for dumping mongolab database.
+Commands that will be soon supported : commands for dumping mongolab database.

 ## Contributions